whitequark/parser/README.md

 ## Anti-features

  * Line number values are not slightly off.
- * No swearing in the source code or comments.
+ * No unreadable source code or comments.
+(And no swearing!)

 ## Acknowledgements